AgRenaud/nest/README.md

 ## Getting Started

-To run the server locally, first run `surrealdb` instance with `docker-compose up -d`
+To run the server locally, first run `surrealdb` instance with `docker-compose up -d`.

+Then you can initialize the database with `python init.py`

 Then run the server with `cargo run`.